yatesco/seafile-docs/deploy_pro/download_and_setup_seafile_professional_server.md

 # Download and Setup Seafile Professional Server
 ## <a id="wiki-preparation"></a>Preparation ##

-The following document is tested in Ubuntu 14.04, so we recommend that you use Ubuntu 14.04 as your server.
+The following document is tested in Ubuntu 14.04.
+We recommend that you use Ubuntu 14.04 as your server.

 > NOTE:
 >